Reli4ble/primes-project/README.md

-# twin-primes-project
+# primes-project
-A project to find, list and study twin primes
+A project to find, list and study primes